-If you’re looking to develop a great physique that is both aesthetically pleasing and can perform well, strength is a huge part of that.
+To create a great physique–one that’s both aesthetically pleasing and performs as well as it looks–developing strength is an integral part of the journey.
 However, it’s a very long process, often necessitating periods with a greater focus on building muscle over burning fat.

 Having strategically timed periods of training for strength allows you to be more successful in each of these disparate endeavors, but can also shorten the process overall.